Vipin1184/Vipin1184/README.md

-- 👋 Hi, I’m @ VipinKumar.
+- 👋 Hy, My-Self @ VipinKumar.
-- 👀 I’m interested in uncovering the patterns and insights form data and make visualisation and dashboard.
+- 👀 I’m interested in uncovering the patterns and insights form data and make visualisations and dashboards.
 - 🌱 I’m currently learning data science concepts.
-- 💞️ I’m looking forward to join a company in the role of data analyst or business analyst.
+- 💞️ I’m looking forward to join a company/firm/organisation for the role of data analyst or business analyst or mis executive.
 - 📫 you can reach me through Email and LinkedIn.
 - Email : vipinkumar27092001@gmail.com
 - LinkedIn : http://linkedin.com/in/vipin8264